MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/FreeCameraScriptAPITutorial.md

 > - Apply a fade
 > - Clear camera during a fade
 > - Teleport during a fade
-> - Activate a camera based on a player’s distance from a location
+> - Activate a camera based on a player's distance from a location
 > - Set up an NPC to activate a camera

-To practice these features and see what they look like in the game, let’s try out a cutscene scenario.
-Say you want to make a cutscene where the camera transitions from the player’s view to show a flyover of the landscape and then turn to face the player.
-Let’s try it!
+To practice these features and see what they look like in the game, let's try out a cutscene scenario.
+Say you want to make a cutscene where the camera transitions from the player's view to show a flyover of the landscape and then turn to face the player.
+Let's try it!

 **Step 1: Set up your Script API workspace**